We Handle All The Planning

 The simple answer is yes

-Our preferred method of obtaining planning permission is a Householder Application (1).
+For our Classic range, our primary method of obtaining planning permission is a Householder Application (1).
 However, we submit the same plans under the Caravan Act (2) so that should any objections be raised, we have a ‘safety net’.
 This dual approach ensures that the planning stage is as short as possible and that building works can start as soon as approval is granted.
+Alternatively, our 3632 range is covered by the Caravan Act alone.

 Most Householder Applications are decided under ‘delegated authority’, where the case officer and the LPA management team will make the decision.
 It’s quite rare for a full planning committee to be involved in the decision.